LaoArchAngel/fsw-wiki/redis-sentinel.md

 Official docs: http://redis.io/topics/sentinel

 Sentinel is run as a **separate process** using a special configuration file, and monitors the specified master node of a redis cluster.
-The name of the master node is provided in a configuration file (usually `sentinel.conf`).
 There is no need to specify slaves; they are discovered automatically.

 Here is an example configuration file: